Do you get constant traffic in your Shopify store, yet your sales are still nowhere near your expectations?

-And truth be told, you’re not likely to generate significant traffic from these social shares.
+And truth be told, you’re not likely to generate significant organic traffic from these social shares.
 It can even affect your social proof rating if your page has zero likes and shares, as they might indicate to your buyers that it’s not a popular product.

 Tell a story in your product copy.